Long menstrual cycle: why does it last longer?

 Irregular periods

-It is possible for a cycle to last a long time without being irregular.
-Sometimes your cycles can be long, sometimes shorter.
-Irregular cycles are cycles that vary in length from month to month.
-When you have irregular cycles, it is more difficult to know when you are ovulating, and therefore to have irregular periods.
+It's possible for a cycle to last a long time without being irregular.
+Your cycles can sometimes be long, sometimes shorter.
+Irregular cycles are those that vary in length from month to month.
+When you have irregular cycles, it's more difficult to know when you're ovulating, and therefore to have irregular periods.

 Impact on fertility

-Having long cycles does indeed have an impact on fertility.
+Long cycles do have an impact on fertility.
 When you have long cycles, you ovulate less often.
-So, it can be statistically more difficult for some women to conceive a child.
-But some studies show that women with long cycles ovulate less often, but have better quality eggs.
-The fertility rate is therefore not lower in women with a longer menstrual cycle.
+So, statistically, it can be more difficult for some women to conceive a child.
+But some studies show that women with long cycles ovulate less often, but have better quality oocytes.
+So fertility rates are not lower in women with longer menstrual cycles.

-Sometimes, long cycles are also naturally like this: it is by carrying out various examinations that your health professional will be able to know if your cycle problems come from a pathological or natural cause.
+Sometimes, long cycles are also naturally like this: it's by carrying out various tests that your health professional will be able to find out whether your cycle problems stem from a pathological or natural cause.

 Long menstrual cycle FAQ